EdwinKuttappi/fastpage1/_pages/04_vocabulary.md

 Output: Based on the user's output the code will give something to the user

 Procedural Abstraction: Grouping a sequence of commands and is used repeatedly

+Protocol: Something that helps you to send and receive data